PUDRESCU/OpenSceneGraph/IMTools/README.txt

 * How to install
-modify the maya.env file IMAGEMETRICS_TOOLS_PLUGIN_PATH to your install path, then copy maya.env to your maya folder (usually it is located at ~/Library/Preferences/Autodesk/maya/2016) run maya and select Windows->Settings/Preferences->Plug-in Manager You should see there is IMToolsShelf.py plugin check it as load and autoload.
+modify the maya.env file IMAGEMETRICS_TOOLS_PLUGIN_PATH to your install path, then copy maya.env to your maya folder (usually it is located at /Users/username/Library/Preferences/Autodesk/maya/version for mac, and drive:\Documents and Settings\username\My Documents\maya\version for windows) run maya and select Windows->Settings/Preferences->Plug-in Manager You should see there is IMToolsShelf.py plugin check it as load and autoload.